Spokane Arts Grant Awards - SAGA

 - Supported arts disciplines include but are not limited to visual, performing, literary, ear-oriented, media arts, and folk/traditional arts, and more.

-- All grant applications are online (see below).
-Please read the Guidelines, FAQs, and Application Instructions for more information.
+- Please read the Guidelines, FAQs, and Application Instructions for more information, and before you apply.

 Click on the image for a full-sized calendar for 2017